MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-radio-error-recovery.md

 ---
-title: Bluetooth Driver Error Recovery
+title: Bluetooth Radio Reset and Recovery
-description: Bluetooth driver automated error recovery mechanisms with diagnostic telemetry.
+description: Bluetooth radio automated error recovery mechanisms
-keywords: ["Bluetooth Driver Error Recovery", "Bluetooth PLDR"] ms.date: 08/16/2019 ms.localizationpriority: medium
+keywords: ["Bluetooth Radio Error Recovery", "Bluetooth PLDR"] ms.date: 09/18/2019 ms.localizationpriority: medium
 ---

-# Bluetooth Device-based Reset and Recovery
+# Bluetooth Radio Reset and Recovery

-Bluetooth Device-based Reset and Recovery is a technology in Windows 10, version 1803 and later that introduces a robust reset recovery mechanism for Bluetooth devices and drivers.
-This mechanism enables Bluetooth devices to recover from failures that cause malfunction, loss of connectivity, or unresponsiveness to operational commands, making the user experience seamless and reducing the likelihood of requiring a system restart.
+Bluetooth Device-based Reset and Recovery is a technology in Windows 10, version 1803 and later that introduces a robust reset recovery mechanism for Bluetooth radios.
+This mechanism enables Bluetooth radios to recover from hardware failures that lead to malfunction, loss of connectivity, or unresponsiveness to operational commands.
+The goal is to automatically recover the radio, making the user experience seamless and reducing the likelihood of requiring a system restart.

-Device-based Reset and Recovery can be implemented with or without firmware dependencies.
+Bluetooth radio reset and recovery can be implemented with or without firmware dependencies.
 IHV or OEM partners can extend the software-based reset mechanisms available on all Windows PCs with supported device- or firmware-level reset mechanisms to increase the likelihood of successful recovery.

 > [!IMPORTANT]
 > **This topic is for developers.** If you are a customer experiencing bluetooth problems see [Fix Bluetooth problems in Windows 10](https://support.microsoft.com/help/14169/windows-10-fix-bluetooth-problems).